provenancetech/pti-docs/guide/v0/forms.md

 ## Client configuration

-The client configuration can be used to customize form styles, translations and more.
+The client configuration can be used to customize Form's settings such as styles, translations and more.
 The config should follow this format:

 ```typescript